PARAMANU-GANITA: Can Small Math Language Models Rival with Large Language Models on Mathematical Reasoning?: Evaluation

 We evaluate the model's ability to solve mathematics problems using chain of thought reasoning.
-Our evaluations include GSM8k \citep{cobbe2021training}, the de-facto standard benchmarks for evaluating quantitative reasoning in language models.
-We reported Pass@1 accuracy of Paramanu-Ganita as shown in the table \ref{tab:gsm8k}.

-We used the following evaluation prompt for GSM8k test set for our math model.
+Our evaluations include GSM8K \citep{cobbe2021training} and MATH \citep{hendrycks2021measuringmath}, which are the standard benchmarks for evaluating quantitative reasoning in language models.
+GSM8K includes 8,500 high-quality grade school math problems created by human writers.
+These problems generally consist of 2 to 8 steps to solve and mainly involve a series of basic arithmetic calculations to arrive at the final answer.
+The MATH dataset consists of 12,500 problems taken from high school math competitions.
+Each problem includes a step-by-step solution, allowing models to learn how to generate answer derivations and explanations.
+We used the following evaluation prompt for GSM8K test set for our math model.